thepower/power-docs/docs/devGuide/04-get-and-start-tea-ceremony-client.md

 To get the Tea Ceremony client:

 1. Go to [https://tea.thepower.io](https://tea.thepower.io).
-2. Click on the **Tea Client** button to download the Tea Ceremony client
+2. Click on the **Tea Client** button to download the Tea Ceremony client.

     ![img](./resources/get-tea-client.png)